prathibha02/Snapshot-of-a-school-discrict-using-Pandas/README.md

 Pandas
 ### District Summary

-Create a high-level snapshot, in a DataFrame, of the district's key metrics, including the following:
+Created a high-level snapshot, in a DataFrame, of a school district's key metrics, including the following:

 * Total schools
 * Total students